 The training also requires the following time commitments:

-- 70 hours of classroom instruction and 5 hours of observation of experienced tutors
+- 90hours of instruction and 5 hours of observation of experienced tutors

 - A 100 hour practicum, which takes approximately nine to twelve months to complete